Healthwatch England

 Healthwatch England is a committee of the Care Quality Commission established under the Health and Social Care Act 2012, which took effect in April 2013.
 Its role is to gather and champion the views of users of health and social care services, in order to identify improvements and influence providers' plans.
 The Healthwatch network is made of up of local Healthwatch groups in each of England's local authority areas, and Healthwatch England, the national body.
 In June 2025, the UK government stated an intention to abolish these bodies and move their functions into government departments and the NHS.
+In September 2026 it was reported that there were plans to preserve independent local voice organizations.

 Organisation

 Healthwatch England is a statutory body whose purpose is to understand the needs, experiences and concerns of people who use health and social care services and to speak out on their behalf.
 The local groups work together to share information, expertise and learning in order to improve health and social care services.

 When established, the organisation was hosted by the Care Quality Commission but reported directly to the Department of Health.
 However, in January 2016, in a move seen as downgrading the organisation after the departure of its first chief executive, it was announced that a new national director would be appointed who would report to the chief executive of the CQC.
 David Behan said that although the national director would report to him, they would be able to criticise the work of the CQC if necessary.

 Sir Robert Francis was appointed chair in September 2018.
 Louise Ansari was appointed chief executive in November 2021.